 I had no idea Cambodia’s southern coast and islands were so gorgeous.
 Unlike Thailand, the Cambodian islands in the Siam Gulf are relatively undeveloped (although this is quickly changing) and some have only basic accommodation and limited electricity.
 Sihonoukville is the main hub of the south.
 It’s full of resorts, bars and litter and I’d recommend skipping it and heading straight to Otres instead.
 Otres is a five kilometre drive from Sihonoukville and as soon as you get there it’s like a breath of fresh air.
-There are two beaches, Otres 1 and Otres 2, with a small but lively village dividing them.
+There are two beaches, Otres 1 and Otres 2, with a small but lively village dividing the two.
 The village is full of unique guest houses and hostels and there’s a great selection of Cambodian and western restaurants.
-There’s a very communal feel throughout Otres and in a few days we were saying hello to familiar faces on the road.
+There’s a very communal feel throughout Otres and in a few days we were saying hello to familiar faces walking down road.
 Otres caters for everyone and is very much a relaxed family place as well as having a good music and party scene if that’s what you want.The beaches in Otres are clean and uncrowded with lots of leafy palm trees.
-There was a lovely lady who strolled along everyday selling mini-lobsters but otherwise there weren’t many vendors.
-Our time there was very lazy with days spent on the beach, in the sea, eating and drinking beer in the village.
-The sunsets are amazing too.
-The best one I saw was when I woke up after a very long nap, opened my eyes and the whole sky was painted with vibrant shades of orange and pink.After five days we realised we were getting stuck in Otres so we went back to Sihonoukville to get a speed boat to Koh Rong Samloem.
+There was a lovely lady who strolled along everyday selling mini-lobsters but otherwise there weren’t many other vendors.
+Our time revolved around being very lazy on the beach with intermittent cool-offs in the sea, eating and drinking beer in the village.
+The sunsets are also definitely something to hang around for.
+The best one I saw was when I woke up after a very long nap, opened my eyes and the whole sky was painted with vibrant shades of orange and pink.After five days we realised we were getting stuck in Otres and with so much more to see we went back to Sihonoukville to get a speed boat to Koh Rong Samloem.
 Samloem is the smaller and quieter island of the two and takes only thirty minutes to get there.
 The speed boat dropped us at Saracen Bay where we had to wait for the slow ferry which would take us to our hostel at Driftwood beach.
-The ferry arrived but we had to wait for them to unload all the supplies brought from the mainland.
+The ferry eventually arrived but we had to wait for them to unload all the supplies brought from the mainland.
 They had all sorts on there!
-Furniture, cushions, ice blocks, veg, gas canisters and trays of eggs were being carried past us on a narrow pier so we had to be careful where we stood or we’d be straight in the water!We arrived at Driftwood pier just after sunset and wondered where our hostel was.
+Furniture, cushions, ice blocks, veg, gas canisters and trays of eggs were being carried past us on very narrow pier so we had to be careful where we stood or we’d be straight in the water.We arrived at Driftwood pier just after sunset and looked around confused as to where our hostel was.
 There was an arrow pointing left so we followed it and got to the hostel after a ten minute walk which felt more like twenty.
-We stupidly had our big rucksacks so what should’ve been a lovely evening stroll was more of a sweaty trek.
+We stupidly had our big rucksacks so what should’ve been a lovely evening stroll was a sweaty trek.
 We later realised we could’ve paid a small amount to leave them on the mainland, definitely a better option.

 There’s no wifi at Driftwood and apart from the hostel there was nothing but a massive stretch of beach and the surrounding jungle.
 It you’re looking for isolation it’s the perfect place.
-On our second day on the island the sea turned so rough, and I mean huge waves!
+On our second day the sea turned so rough, and I mean huge waves!
 We ended up getting ‘stuck’ there for a few days and I know this really isn’t a long time and there are definitely worse places to be stuck but we were craving some civilisation, especially as we’d not long been in perfect isolation on Koh Ta Kiev.
-The hostel wasn’t very social so it made the time feel a lot longer.
+The hostel wasn’t very social either so it made the time feel a lot longer.
 We did make friends with the resident goats though and they kept us amused for a while!
 Goats never fail to fascinate me with the way they can climb practically vertical surfaces.
 When the waves eventually calmed we got a long tail around the corner to M’Paibei.
 It was still very bumpy.
 I spent the whole time sat on the floor, ignorance is definitely bliss!
 M’Paibei wasn’t as pretty as Driftwood but the change of scenery made us very happy.
 We went for dinner that night and Christie had her bag ransacked by a very cute local girl who then proceeded to give her a makeover at the table.
 She looked lovely!
 M’Paibei is where most of the locals live and there’s a little village with a school.
 One thing I noticed in Cambodia is how they swing babies in hammocks all day.
-They seem to love it!After several days on Samloem it was time to see what Koh Rong is all about.
+They seem to love it!After several days on Samloem it was time to see what Koh Rong had to offer.
 Approaching the island you can see rows of colourful boats and restaurants on the jetties.
 Koh Rong is a party island in comparison, but a very beautiful party island at that.
-There’s a beach strip with bars, cafes and hostels so it is a bit noisy at night time if you’re trying to sleep.
+There’s a beach strip with bars, cafes and hostels so it’s a bit noisy at night time if you’re trying to sleep.
 There are also a few other hostels in quieter areas like Lonely Beach.